 mass is a measure of a body’s inertia; the resistance of a body to a change in its condition of motion as a net force is applied; inverse of vass; units of kg; symbol m.

-matter is a body with mass that occupies a place; a measure of the energy content of a body.
+matter is a body with mass and 3D length; a measure of the energy content of a body.

-moment is the product of a physical quantity such as mass or force and its length from/to a space point/axis.
+moment is the product of a physical quantity such as mass or force and its distance from/to a space point/axis.

 moment of inertia is the second moment of mass; I ≡ Σi xi2mi.

-momentum (linear) is the mass times the velocity; the time rate of change of the mass-length moment; plural, momenta; units in kg m s−1; symbol p = mv.
+momentum (linear) is the mass times the velocity; the time rate of change of the mass-distance moment; plural, momenta; units in kg m s−1; symbol p = mv.

 motion is a continuous change of a body’s position.

-phase ϕ is displacement at the initial time.
+phase ϕ is displacement at an initial or elapsed time.

-position is a reference to a point of the kinecosm, ℝ3 × ℝ3.
+position is a reference to a point of the kinecosm, ℝ3 × ℝ3; an ordered pair of the location and chronation of the same event.

-posture χ is dischronment at the initial stance.
+posture χ is dischronment at an initial or elapsed distance.

-punctaneous event occurs in a single stance point.
+punctaneous event occurs in a single elapsed distance point.

 punctum is the product of a physical quantity such as vass or release and its time from/to a time point.